mistrello96/ctns/README.md

 # CTNS

 Contact Tracing Network Simulator, a tool to simulate digital contact networks beetween people in a population where a disease is spreading.
 The simulation is highly customizable and will return (or dump) a time series of networks.
-We suggest to use (not jet available tool) to analize the results.
+We suggest to use https://gitlab.com/migliouni/ctns_visualizer to analize the results.
+If you prefer to interact with this library througt a web app, you can take a look to https://gitlab.com/migliouni/ctns_simulator, which provides a web interface to run simulation and some summary plots.

 ## Getting Started